dfelinto/blender-manual/manual/animation/armatures/posing/editing/introduction.rst

 As previously noted, bones' transformations are performed based on the *Rest Position* of the armature, which is its state as defined in *Edit Mode*.
-This means that in rest position, in *Pose Mode*, each bone has a scale of 1.0, and null rotation and position (as you can see it in the *Transform* panel, in the 3D Views).
+This means that in rest position, in *Pose Mode*, each bone has a scale of 1.0, and null rotation and position (as you can see it in the *Transform* panel, in the 3D Viewport's Sidebar).

 ..
 TODO2.8 Maybe update the images (color & style)